St. Charles Parish

 Grid Modernization

-Louisiana's electrical grid has been underinvested for close to two decades.
-Regardless of data centers, the state needs new generation capacity — existing infrastructure is aging, and demand is rising.
-The Waterford expansion and the associated transmission upgrades add modern, efficient capacity to a system that has needed it.
-That serves the entire Entergy Louisiana service area, not just Meta.
-A more reliable grid means fewer outages, better storm resilience, and infrastructure that's built to current standards.
-For a parish that's weathered its share of hurricanes, that has practical value.
+The Waterford expansion and the associated 60-mile, 500kV Mt.
+Olive–Sarepta transmission corridor add modern, efficient capacity to a system that genuinely needed investment — and that has failed Louisiana residents before.
+That infrastructure serves the entire Entergy Louisiana service area, not just Meta.
+A more reliable grid means fewer outages, better storm resilience, and transmission built to current standards rather than the aging lines that failed after Ida and Gustav.
+For a parish that has weathered Katrina, Gustav, Isaac, and Ida, that has real, practical value.

 What's Different This Time

 The Waterford site isn't new to St. Charles Parish.
 What's new is who the expansion primarily serves and what the long-term financial structure looks like.
-The new plant is being built to support a single corporate customer — Meta — under a 15-year contract, while the plant itself will operate for 40 years.
-The infrastructure costs, including $470M in transmission upgrades, are spread across all Entergy Louisiana ratepayers.
-And Meta's data center — where the jobs and direct economic activity are — is in Richland Parish, 200+ miles away.
+The new plant is being built to support a single corporate customer — formally Laidley, LLC, a Meta subsidiary — under a 15-year power purchase agreement, while the plant itself will operate for 30 years.5 The infrastructure costs, including $546M in transmission upgrades, are spread across all Entergy Louisiana ratepayers.6 And Meta's data center — where the jobs and direct economic activity are — is in Richland Parish, 200+ miles away.
 The parish gets the power plant; it doesn't get the data center.

 The expansion brings construction jobs, property tax revenue, and the grid upgrades described above.
 But the financial terms are worth understanding, because they're structured differently from the industrial deals St. Charles Parish has seen before.